Games & Quizzes

 /CHānj/

 act or process bringing change.
 Exchanges of one set of clothes for another.
-To replace something with another thing.
+To exchange one set of clothes for another.

 /ˈɡran(d)ˌfäT͟Hər/

-father of one's father or mother. exempt person or thing from new law or regulation.
+Your mother's or father's father. exempt person or thing from new law or regulation.

 /ˈrāniNG/